Kobzol/kobzol.github.io/_posts/2026-06-21-optimizing-sqlx-test-rebuild-time.md

 (or at least, *faster*).
 But then, with each added test, and each added migration, the rebuild time slowly increases, so it creeps up on you.

-I tried if the experimental [proc macro caching](https://github.com/rust-lang/rust/pull/145354) feature that I landed in the compiler last year might help, but it didn't.
-Probably the time needed to compile the generated code dwarfs the time to run the proc macro itself, so it does not help if the proc macro itself is cached.
+~~I tried if the experimental [proc macro caching](https://github.com/rust-lang/rust/pull/145354) feature that I landed in the compiler last year might help, but it didn't.
+Probably the time needed to compile the generated code dwarfs the time to run the proc macro itself, so it does not help if the proc macro itself is cached.~~

+Nevermind: `#[sqlx::test]` is an *attribute*, not a *derive* macro, so this flag doesn't apply here.
+Thanks to `@futile` for the correction.

 ## What can be done about it